What causes autism

 The cause of autism has been under investigation for many years and research continues to take place - but without a conclusion so far.
 Experts don't think there is one 'specific' cause.
 Evidence does suggest that autism may be genetic.

-The neurodiversity model argues that autism is part of a natural variety of brain function: in the same way that we are born with different coloured eyes and different heights, our brain operates differently.
+The neurodiversity model argues that autism is part of a natural variety of brain function: in the same way that people are born with different coloured eyes and different heights, neurodivergent people's brain operates differently.

-More understanding of autism is a good thing, however, we also need research focusing on the areas that autistic people care about, such as how to improve mental health outcomes for autistic people, or what causes more distressing sensory processing difficulties.
+More understanding of autism is a good thing, however, we also need research focusing on areas that affect autistic people's daily lives, such as how to improve mental health outcomes for autistic people, or what causes more distressing sensory processing difficulties.

 Is there a 'cure' for autism?